 A rare document from the Salem Witch Trials sold for $26,000 last week at a New York auction house.

-The document was a court indictment for Margaret Scott, an elderly Rowley woman who was one of the last victims hanged in the Salem Witch hysteria of 1692.
+The document was a court indictment for Margaret Scott, an elderly Rowley woman who was one of the last victims of the Salem Witch Trials of 1692.

 The document was a part of the Eric C. Caren Collection and was purchased by an undisclosed buyer.
 According to an article in the Salem news, this was the first Salem Witch Trial document to be sold in almost 30 years.